Weemee/woa/docs/patch.md

 <h4>General</h4>

 * Create character now sends name, specialization, server and difficulty
+* Now visually displays what is new (sort of, still prototype).
+It only tracks what's new from original base state (with other words, a newly created character).
+So every time you log in for now, it will display what is new.
+No major annoyance (in my personal opinion), but it will be fixed in the future.
+For now, it "works"

 <h4>Bugs</h4>

-* Fixed a bug with the 'enter' key spamming errors in the log, when pressing it after going back from a logged in character
+1. Fixed a bug with the 'enter' key spamming errors in the log, when pressing it after going back from a logged in character
+2. Fixed a bug causing the 'session' path through navigation to not correctly load account details
+3. Fixed a bug causing accounts to be able to navigate back to the logged in state if they navigate too fast.
+Nothing worked in this state, since there's no logged in character

+	3.1 Fixed another bug relating to the bug above which caused unwanted behaviours when navigating too fast with special nagivation keybinds (like extra mouse buttons)
+4.

 ## Server